The Society Wheel

 to provide different actors with demanded resources (Supply sector).

-to satisfy people's needs for news, experiences and community / identity
+to satisfy people's needs for news, experiences and community (identities)

 (Cultural sector).